-The U.S. Small Business Association also operates programs, including Boots to Business, which helps support service members on their journey to entrepreneurship.
-You can also look to programs such as the Patriot Boot Camp and Institute for Veterans and Military Families for business training and exploration of funding opportunities.
+For more support, the Small Business Administration also runs Veteran Business Outreach Centers across the country that help veterans transition to small business ownership.
+You can also look to programs such as the Patriot Boot Camp and Institute for Veterans and Military Families for business training and assistance connecting to funding opportunities.

 How NEXT Insurance helps small businesses

-NEXT Insurance is committed to supporting small business owners and self-employed professionals at every step of their journey.
+NEXT is committed to supporting small business owners and self-employed professionals at every step of your journey.

 As your business changes, the risks you face every day also change.
 You may need to revisit your business insurance coverage or purchase a new policy if you don’t have coverage.

-We offer a variety of small business insurance options, including general liability insurance, professional liability insurance, and workers’ compensation.
-Our online services allow you to apply for coverage and obtain a certificate of insurance within minutes from a computer or mobile device, and you’ll always have access to our do-it-yourself portal.
+We offer a variety of small business insurance options.
+Our online services allow you to apply for coverage and obtain a certificate of insurance within minutes from a computer or mobile device.
+You’ll always have access to our do-it-yourself portal.